-Each Working Group established pursuant to this Section D6 in respect of a Modification Proposal shall publish on the Website, and bring to the Parties’ attention, a document (the Consultation Summary) containing the following:

-the final consultation draft of the Modification Proposal, including in particular the legal text of the proposed variation and the proposed implementation timetable;
+For each consultation issued under Section D5.17, the Code Administrator shall:

+invite consultation responses in accordance with the timetable determined by the Working Group; and

-all consultation responses received and not marked as confidential; and
+collate the responses received during the consultation and publish those responses that are not marked as confidential on the Website.

-a statement of whether the Working Group considers that the approval of the Modification Proposal would better facilitate the achievement of the SEC Objectives than the rejection of the Modification Proposal (and if so why).
+Each consultation issued under Section D5.17 shall allow for each Party that wishes to respond to the consultation to respond by way of a form that provides for a response to the questions set out by the Working Group.
+Each Party’s response will only be validly given if made on the forms provided and received on or before the deadline for responses.

+Proposed Solutions

+The Proposer shall have full ownership of the Proposed Solution to a Modification Proposal and may direct changes to this variation at any time during the Refinement Stage as long as any revised solution continues to achieve the purpose of the Modification Proposal.

 Alternative Solutions

-The Proposer shall have full ownership of the Proposed Solution to a Modification Proposal, and may direct changes to this variation at any time during the Refinement Process as long as any revised solution continues to achieve the purpose of the Modification Proposal.

-The Working Group may raise one or more Alternative Solution(s) where the majority of the Working Group considers that there is more than one variation to this Code that could achieve the purpose of the Modification Proposal (and that each such variation would, if made, better facilitate the achievement of the SEC Objectives than if that variation were not made),
+Any of the persons set out in Section D1.5(a), (b) or (c) (Persons Entitled to Submit Draft Proposals) may raise one or more Alternative Solution(s) where they consider that there is more than one variation to this Code that could achieve the purpose of the Modification Proposal (and that each such variation would, if made, better facilitate the achievement of the SEC Objectives than either the Proposed Solution or if no variation was made).
+Any such person shall have full ownership of the Alternative Solution(s) raised and may direct changes to such variation(s) at any time during the Refinement Stage as long as any revised solution continues to achieve the purpose of the Modification Proposal.

+The Proposer or any Party that believes that the proposer of any Alternative Solution is causing undue delay or frustration to the progression of the associated Modification Proposal may refer the matter to the Panel.
+The Panel shall determine whether the Alternative Solution should be refused, and shall seek and take into account the views of the Working Group or any Sub-Committee when making its determination.

-References in this Section D to a Modification Proposal shall (except where the context otherwise requires) be deemed to include reference to the Proposed Solution and any Alternative Solution(s) raised in accordance with Section D6.16.
+References in this Section D to a Modification Proposal shall (except where the context otherwise requires) be deemed to include reference to the Proposed Solution and any Alternative Solution(s) raised in accordance with Section D5.21.

-REPORT PHASE
+REPORT STAGE

 Modification Report

-The Code Administrator shall, in respect of each Modification Proposal, prepare a written report on the proposal (the Modification Report); provided that no Modification Report shall be required for Fast-Track Modifications.
-This stage of the process is referred to as the Report Phase.
+The Code Administrator shall, in respect of each Modification Proposal, prepare a written report on the proposal (known as a Modification Report).

 The Code Administrator shall prepare the Modification Report for each Modification Proposal:

-where the Refinement Process has been followed, in accordance with the instructions of the relevant Working Group; or
+where the Refinement Stage has been followed, in consultation with the relevant Working Group; and

-where the Refinement Process has not been followed, on the basis of the Modification Proposal and in consultation with the Proposer.
+in any case, on the basis of the Modification Proposal and in consultation with the Proposer.

-Content of the Modification Report

-The Modification Report for each Modification Proposal shall:
+The Modification Report for each Modification Proposal shall, as a minimum:

-be addressed and delivered to the Panel;
+specify the issue the proposed variation is aiming to resolve;

+specify and clearly define the Proposed Solution and any Alternative Solution(s);

-set out the legal text of the proposed variation to this Code (and, where applicable, set out the alternative legal text of the Alternative Proposal);
+set out the legal text of the proposed variation to this Code (and, where applicable, set out the legal text of the Proposed Solution and each Alternative Solution);

-specify the proposed implementation timetable (including the proposed implementation date);

-specify the likely effects of the proposed variation if it is implemented;

-specify, in the opinion of the Working Group (or, where the Refinement Process was not followed, the Code Administrator), which Party Categories are likely to be affected by the Modification Proposal;
+specify the likely effects of the proposed variation on the DCC, the Code Administrator and SEC Parties if it is implemented, including which Party Categories are likely to be affected by the Modification Proposal;